Donate Jefferson Math Project

 Any student who has internet access or sufficient financial resources to buy a study guide has access to previous Math Regents questions.
 Those students who are impoverished, however, are less likely to have these resources.
 The founders of JMAP believe that familiarity with previous examinations can improve pass rates on future examinations, and therefore, argue that lack of access to previous examinations due to socio-economic conditions is a civil rights issue.
 Making previous Regents examination questions freely available on this website helps address this civil rights issue.

-Copyright © 2010 JMAP, Inc. - All rights reserved
+Copyright © 2004-now JMAP, Inc. - All rights reserved

 JMAP, Inc. is a 501(c)(3) New York Not-for-Profit Corporation